jwsephdev/FP-Controller/README.md

 # FP-Controller-Template-Godot
-Basic First Person Controller Template for Godot 4.4
+Basic First Person Controller Template for Godot

 Feel Free to use it in any of your Projects

 # APRIL 3, 2024 UPDATED

+UPDATED FOR GODOT 4.4.1

 *Crouching